 Georgia homicide suspect arrested in Mexico, deported to U.S.

-The U.S. Marshals Service in Tucson announced Saturday that 37-year-old Danion Scott was deported back to the U.S. from Mexico after being arrested in Nogales, Sonora, Mexico.
-In May 2013 Scott allegedly fatally shot someone at close range in the back of the head.
+NOGALES, SONORA, MEXICO - The U.S. Marshals Service in Tucson announced Saturday that 37-year-old Danion Scott was deported back to the U.S. from Mexico after being arrested in Nogales, Sonora, Mexico.
+Scott is wanted by DeKalb County Sheriff's Office in Georgia for a Failure To Appear and Homicide warrant.

 |Title